 10. Connemara Marble St Brigid’s Cross Sterling Silver – Irish Made

 If you’re looking for a more unique and traditional way to represent your Irish heritage, this is an amazing necklace to pick up!
 The detailing of the rushes is exquisite, and the green stone inlay is an iconic Irish stone.
 It’s called Connemara marble and is only found in the Connemara region of Ireland.
 The best part about this stone is that no two necklaces will be alike due to its formation.

 The pendant itself measures 7/8″ wide and 1.25″ tall and is accompanied by an 18″ long sterling silver chain.
 The workmanship of this piece is phenomenal.
 Another piece from Solvar, you can be assured that this jewelry is made of the highest quality – it’s even stamped by the Assay Office in Dublin Castle, a testament to the genuine Irish quality If you’ve chosen Brigid as your own personal saint, or simply want to wear a piece of Irish history, this is an excellent piece of jewelry to add to your collection.

-So Many Kinds of Crosses!
+So Many Kinds of Cross Necklaces for Women!

 No matter if you’re Christian, pagan, or anything in between, there’s no denying that crosses have a rich and vast history that goes back thousands of years.
 We’ve seen their iconography in cave carvings, surviving thousands of years later into ancient Mesopotamia, and even today in our own modern religions.
 They hold a special place in our spiritual culture, and most likely will continue to do so as we continue throughout the ages.